8 Facebook Giveaway Rules You Can’t Ignore in 2026 (What’s Actually Allowed)

 Meta has several policies for running promotions on Pages, Groups, and Events.
 I’ve outlined the most important ones below to make them easier for you to understand.

-When you run a contest on Facebook, you need to make sure it follows Facebook’s guidelines on administering contests.
+When you run a contest on Facebook, you need to make sure it follows Facebook’s contest guidelines and includes proper contest terms and conditions.
 This means you must clearly explain:

 Remember to say that no purchase is necessary and that buying something won’t help anyone win.